adsforce/docs/src/en/reporting/performance-reports/summary-report/country-by-date-report/README.md

 # Geo by Date Report

-The Geo by Date Report provides aggregated performance reports per source / campaign.
+The Geo by Date Report provides aggregated performance report per source / campaign.

 To download/email the report: Go to **Report** > **Export Data** in Adsforce Dashboard and select **Performance Reports** > **Geo daily**.